 If your acne hasn't improved with self-help measures after about two months, see your GP.
 He or she may prescribe one of the following treatments.

-If you have moderate acne, your doctor may prescribe an antibiotic such as tetracycline or doxycycline.
-Your GP will advise you how many times a day you need to take your medicine, but you will need to stay on the course for a minimum of eight weeks.
-You may find it takes up to six months for your skin to improve and if your acne is severe, you may need to continue treatment for two years or longer.
+If you have moderate acne, your GP may prescribe an antibiotic such as oxytetracycline, erythromycin or doxycycline.
+He or she will advise you how many times a day you need to take your medicine, but you will need to stay on the course for a minimum of eight weeks.
+You may find it takes up to six months for your skin to improve and if your acne is severe, you may need to continue treatment for longer.
 You may also need to apply a cream or lotion containing benzoyl peroxide to increase the effectiveness of your antibiotic treatment.

-If you're a woman and treatments with oral antibiotics haven't worked, your GP may advise taking an oral contraceptive pill, which combines a hormone called ethinyl estradiol with cyproterone acetate (eg Dianette).
-These medicines suppress the male hormones which are responsible for increasing sebum production.
+If you're a woman and treatments with oral antibiotics haven't worked, your GP may advise taking an oral contraceptive pill, such as cyproterone acetate (eg Dianette).
+These medicines suppress the male hormones which are responsible for increasing sebum production and help make your skin less oily.
+You may find it takes up to three months for your skin to improve when you first start taking oral contraceptives.
+Generally, you will be given these together with other treatments to treat acne.

 If you have severe acne, or acne that has proven resistant to other treatments, your GP may refer you to a dermatologist (a doctor specialising in skin conditions) for treatment with an oral retinoid (eg isotretinoin).
 These medicines are very effective at reducing the amount of sebum your skin produces.

 If you're a woman, you should try to use two effective forms of contraception for at least one month before treatment, as well as during treatment, and for at least one month after stopping.
-This is because oral retinoids are teratogenic.
+This is because oral retinoids are teratogenic and could affect the development of an unborn baby.
 So for safety reasons, you will be asked to take regular pregnancy tests and will be limited to one month's supply of the medicine.

-Oral retinoids have a number of unpleasant side-effects, including skin dryness, nose bleeds and joint pains.
-They can also occasionally make people feel down or depressed.
-If you ever had these symptoms in the past, you must let your dermatologist know before you start treatment.
+Oral retinoids usually cause dryness of your lips and occasionally nose bleeds and muscle pains.
+They are associated with a number of possible side-effects including low mood.
+If you have ever had low mood or depression in the past, you must let your dermatologist know before you start treatment.
 It's also recommended that you keep your alcohol intake to a minimum when you're being treated with isotretinoin.

 You will have the opportunity to fully discuss all of these issues and ask any questions you may have with your dermatologist before you start treatment.